 With stretching, little and often in best!
 Aim for 10 minutes a few times a week rather than one long session which leaves you feeling tight and sore for days!
 This will also be much easier to stick too!

-Try to lengthen into each pose for about 1 minute and do both sides.
+Try to lengthen into each pose for a few deep breaths and be sure to train both sides.
 (I do three songs worth of stretches… to make it sound more exciting!)

 If something is hurting then stop!
 Some days will feel easier than others so don’t force it.
 Remember – little and often is best!
 Take your time, and use it as 10 minutes to breath and be calm.